Good personal injury lawyers

-If you have been (trying to) representing yourself up to now, you can -and should- switch and get represented by a lawyer now.
+If you have been (trying to) representing yourself up to now, you can -and should- switch and get represented by a lawyer, like smith jones solicitors, now.
 Just walk into an office of a reputable workers’ compensation lawyer/ law firm and say you want to be represented.
 First consultations are free of charge, so ‘shop’ around if you don’t feel comfortable with the first (couple) you consult.

 You’re probably wondering why the authors (and the founder) of such (yes, totally amazing) blog on the ins and out of workcover compensation is telling to get a lawyer.
 We can tell you the reason why you need a lawyer in three little but big meaning words: “insurance company lawyers”aka the defence lawyers (see below for a list) for the very deep pocketed workcover insurance companies.
 Most of the trouble injured workers will eventually face with their workcover claims – i.e. comes settlement time for example – can be traced directly to these